jxin31415/virtual-cloth/README.md

 #### Limitations
 There are several limitations of this approach.
 Importantly, this is not a physically realistic representation of cloth, but in many places is simply "good enough."
 For example, we implemented linear drag, which is simply an approximation of real-life drag, which is nonlinear and additionally dependent on the size, shape, and material of the object.
 Additionally, many constants are manually-tuned in order to generate plausible-looking behavior.
 We find that it is quite time-consuming to tune these constants, and values that cause the velocity per tick to exceed the distance between cloth particles will cause the cloth to "explode" or "implode".

-Additionally, self-collisions are hard to model accurately with a limited computational budget, and our model runs extremely slow when self-intersection modeling is on.
+Additionally, self-collisions are hard to model accurately with a limited computational budget, and our model runs extremely slow when cloth-cloth collision modeling is on.

 <div style="page-break-after: always;"></div>